zzuno/Rustbell/README.md

 🔵 Telegram → via Bot API

-Messages are sent instantly using reqwest.
+Messages are sent instantly using `reqwest`.

 ## 📸 QR Code
 Use the included QR code: